01 of 10

 Continue to 7 of 10 below.

-- Set up your machine for a 3- or 4-thread overlock stitch.
+- Set up your machine for a three- or four-thread overlock stitch.

 - Shorten the stitch length so the stitching is dense.